jjsarton/nins/wniqd/README.txt

 -----

-wniqd is a simple user space programm for windows and implement paetially RFC 4620.
+wniqd is a simple user space programm for windows and implement partially RFC 4620.
 This programm is intended to be used with ninsd which has to run on a Linux system.

-This version can be compiled with cygwin, lcc or PellesC.
+This version can be compiled with cygwin, minggw, lcc or PellesC.
 This version what compiled with cygwin, lcc and PellesC under Windows XP SP3.
 Due to the absence of other Windows systems, I what not able to test